gdo2025/hello-world/README.md

 # hello-world
-This repository is for practicing the GitHub Flow. point-set topology.
+This repository is for practicing the GitHub Flow.
+My name is Giang.